Our Team

 Interns

 Our wildlands interns spend the summer in the field with ONDA staff and volunteers.
 Our development interns help ONDA to reach community members interested in getting involved in ONDA’s work by managing ONDA event and publications logistics and representing ONDA at community events.
-Our Hillis interns Other students and young professionals join us for a variety of important projects.
+Our Hillis internships offer students and young professionals opportunities to join us for a variety of important projects.

 Tribal Stewards

-The Tribal Stewards Program, run with Northwest Youth Corps, offers paid positions to indigenous young adults who spend the summer in the field restoring streams, uplands and trails across Oregon’s desert lands while gaining practical restoration and research experience and exploring conservation career pathways.
+The Tribal Stewards Program offers paid positions to indigenous young adults who spend the summer in the field restoring streams, uplands and trails across Oregon’s desert lands while gaining practical restoration and research experience and exploring conservation career pathways.